The Commonwealth Times: History

 Also during this time, the CT was known for The Picks, a weekly feature during the football season, usually on the back page.
 It included mugshots of staff members, along with their picks for upcoming NFL games and their records so far in the season.
 Below that was a narrative, normally written by the sports editor, that commented on the staff members' progress in The Picks and used double entendres and plain-old raunch to describe them and their personalities.
 The Picks drew the fire of university administration for years, and was eventually eliminated in the early 2000s.

-The CT is now based in VCU's Student Media Center, 817 W. Broad St., Richmond.
-In 2008, the paper received a national first-place award from the Society of Professional Journalists for its breaking-news coverage of the massacre at Virginia Tech as well as a number of awards from the Virginia Press Association.
+From 2005-2024, the CT was based in VCU's Student Media Center at 817 W. Broad St.; in 2024, the Student Media Center moved to new space in the Cary and Belvidere Residential College building on Cary St. In 2008, the paper received a national first-place award from the Society of Professional Journalists for its breaking-news coverage of the massacre at Virginia Tech as well as a number of awards from the Virginia Press Association.
+In 2019, 2020, 2021 and 2025, the paper earned the national Associated Collegiate Press Pacemaker award for college newspapers.

-Beginning in the 2013–2014 school year, The CT has changed formats to a once-weekly broadsheet newspaper.
-The new CT is full color and will be complemented by daily updates to the Commonwealthtimes.org website.
+In fall 2024, the CT prints a full-color broadsheet newspaper every other week, complemented by daily updates to the Commonwealthtimes.org website.